 6. Pack snacks

 For some dogs, the great outdoors can look like a gigantic, exotic buffet.
-To prevent her from eating plants or other things from the forest floor, make sure to pack enough dog treats, such as Milk-Bone® Trail Mix.
-A thirsty dog may also be inclined to sip from a stream, which may have bacteria floating in it, so packing water is also very important.
+To prevent her from eating plants or other things from the forest floor, make sure to pack enough dog treats or a travel-friendly portion of dog food.
+Nature’s Recipe™ wet food is the perfect snack to bring on the trail for your dog—it’s portable, dogs can eat directly out of the container, and it’s great fuel to keep them going.
+Packing water is also very important.
+A thirsty dog may be inclined to sip from a stream, which may have bacteria floating in it.

 7. Dress for hiking success